Kuno National Park: History

 In January 2022, environment minister Bhupender Yadav launched the action plan for reintroducing cheetahs in India, starting with Kuno national park.

-In 2022, the Indian government drafted a 25-year plan for Lion relocation within Gujarat state and not in other states.
-The Gujarat government has not carried out the Supreme Court's order since 2013 and resisted the relocation of lions to other states.
 According to Bhopal-based environmentalist Ajay Dubey plans to reintroduce African cheetahs in Kuno National Park is another way to escape the transfer of lions to the Kuno National Park.
+According to experts, introduction of African cheetah into India don't make sense in conservation science.

-On 17 September 2022, five female and three male cheetahs aged 4 to 6 years arrived in Kuno National Park from Namibia.
+On 17 September 2022, five females and three male cheetahs aged 4 to 6 years arrived in Kuno National Park from Namibia.
+On 18 February 2023, 12 more cheetahs arrived in Kuno National Park.
+On 11 March 2023, two cheetahs were released into the wild of Kuno National Park.
+On 5 February 2025, five cheetahs were released into the wild.
+On 21 February 2025, five more cheetahs were released.

-Wildlife
+Geography

+Kuno National Park is located in Sheopur and Morena district of Madhya Pradesh, India.
+It derives its name from the Kuno River which flows through the Park.
+It was established in 1981 as a wildlife sanctuary with an initial area of 344.686 km2 and later increased to 748.76 km2.
+It was declared a National Park in 2018.
+Palpur fort is located in the core area of park which was built during 18th century by rulers of Karauli state.

+The nearest Airport to Kuno National Park is Gwalior Airport and nearest railway station is Gwalior Junction Railway Station.

 Flora

+The vegetation in the park varies from tropical dry deciduous forest to savannah grasslands.
+It is part of the Khathiar-Gir dry deciduous forests ecoregion.

-The vegetation of the protected area includes Anogeissus pendula forest and scrub, Boswellia and Butea forest, dry savanna forest and grassland and tropical riverine forest.
+The vegetation includes Anogeissus pendula forest and scrub, Boswellia and Butea forest, dry savanna forest and grassland and tropical riverine forest.
 The dominant tree species are Acacia catechu, Salai Boswellia serrata, Tendu Diospyros melanoxylon, Palash Butea monosperma, Dhok Anogeissus latifolia, Acacia leucophloea, Ziziphus mauritiana and Ziziphus xylopyrus.
 Prominent shrub species include Grewia flavescens, Helicteres isora, Hopbush viscosa, Vitex negundo.
 Grass species include Heteropogon contortus, Apluda mutica, Aristida hystrix, Themeda quadrivalvis, Cenchrus ciliaris and Desmostachya bipinnata.
 Senna tora and Argemone mexicana are also common.

 Fauna

 Mammals

-The main predators occurring in the protected area are Indian leopard, Southeast African cheetah, jungle cat, sloth bear, dhole, Indian wolf, Indian jackal, striped hyena and Bengal fox.
-Ungulates include chital, sambar, nilgai, chousingha, chinkara, blackbuck and wild boar.
+Kuno National Park hosts many species of wildlife including chital, sambar, nilgai, chinkara, blackbuck, chousingha, wild boar, Indian porcupine, Indian hare and langurs.
+The main predators occurring in the protected area are Indian leopard, jungle cat, sloth bear, dhole, Indian wolf, Indian jackal, striped hyena, Bengal fox and Indian grey mongoose.
 More than 1,900 feral zebu cattle were estimated to occur in 2008, whereas density of wild ungulates was considered too low to sustain an introduced lion population at the time.
-Indian grey mongoose, ruddy mongoose, small Indian mongoose, honey badger, gray langur, Indian crested porcupine and Indian hare have also been recorded.
+In 2023, Southeast African cheetahs were released in Kuno National Park.

 Reptiles

-Reptiles present here includes mugger crocodile, gharial, Bengal monitor and Indian softshell turtle.
+Mugger crocodile, gharial, Bengal monitor and Indian softshell turtle have been sighted in Kuno River.